CALL 419-891-9333

 • Any form of magnets including, but not limited to toys and jewelry

-• Pillow & blankets from home, stuffed animals
+• Pillow & blankets from home, and stuffed animals

 • Powered items (foot powder, baby powder)